prose-im/prose-pod-api/CONTRIBUTING.md

 If a test fails, Step CI will automatically print some additional information to help you debug the issue.
 We also print container logs so you can see internal errors.

+> [!TIP]
+> Step CI collects analytics when it's used, which is fine, but it also means `stepci` will fail if it can't reach the analytics server.
+> If you need to run tests offline, run `export STEPCI_DISABLE_ANALYTICS=true` before running the tests.

 ## Building the Docker image

 ```bash